orhun/kmon/README.md

 ### Reloading a module

-Use `r` key to reload the selected module.
+Use `ctrl-r` key to reload the selected module.

 ![Reloading a module](https://dummyimage.com/900x497/000/dddddd&text=Placeholder+for+reloading+modules)